 - 5.1 In planning our review, we assess the risk of a significant non-compliance of the areas within the scope of our review.
-Our assessment of risk is principally obtained from: - (a) our understanding of the processes and procedures relevant to the Balancing Mechanism activities undertaken by NGET and within the scope of the BM Audit; - (b) the risks noted during the BM Audit for the period ended 31 March 2014; and - (c) regular discussions with senior employees of Market Operation. - 5.2 Throughout our work, we will continue to monitor developments that impact Balancing Mechanism activities and where we identify a resulting risk in respect of our review we will assess the risk and determine an appropriate review response.
+Our assessment of risk is principally obtained from: - (a) our understanding of the processes and procedures relevant to the Balancing Mechanism activities undertaken by NGET and within the scope of the BM Audit; - (b) the risks noted during the BM Audit for the period ended 31 March 2017; and - (c) regular discussions with senior employees of System Operation. - 5.2 Throughout our work, we will continue to monitor developments that impact Balancing Mechanism activities and where we identify a resulting risk in respect of our review we will assess the risk and determine an appropriate review response.
 Circumstances may result in us increasing the number of days or areas to be reviewed.
-Any change to the extent of our review will be discussed and agreed with NGET prior to commencing such work. - 5.3 We intend to select eight Settlement Days for testing in the year ending 31 March 2014.
-The selection of the particular days to be reviewed will be based solely on our assessment of risk, and will represent a mix of "normal" days and other days where circumstance would suggest a higher risk of noncompliance with the BSC.
+Any change to the extent of our review will be discussed and agreed with NGET prior to commencing such work. - 5.3 We intend to select eight Settlement Days for testing in the year ending 31 March 2017.
+The selection of the particular days to be reviewed will be based solely on our assessment of risk, and will represent a mix of "normal" days and other days where circumstance would suggest a higher risk of non-compliance with the BSC.
 This may include weekends, clock change days or days around a specific event. - 5.4 We have identified the following specific matters and areas of change to Balancing Mechanism activities that, by their nature, represent areas of risk.
-These may impact the compliance of NGET with the requirements of the BSC for the year ending 31 March 2014, and we intend to address each risk by performing appropriate levels of testing as we consider necessary.
+These may impact the compliance of NGET with the requirements of the BSC for the year ending 31 March 2017, and we intend to address each risk by performing appropriate levels of testing as we consider necessary.

-Risk Our response

-System and process changes

-The introduction of NETA and the subsequent implementation of British Electricity Trading and Transmission Arrangements (BETTA) required NGET to develop and implement new computer systems and surrounding processes relating to Balancing Mechanism activities.
-In turn, this required Market Operation staff to become familiar with new operating procedures and controls.
-Whilst these systems and processes have been in place for in excess of 3 years, they continue to be revised as the BSC is refined and changed.
+Risk Our response System and process changes The introduction of NETA and the subsequent implementation of British Electricity Trading and Transmission Arrangements (BETTA) required NGET to develop and implement new computer systems and We will maintain close contact with System Operation staff at NGET and follow up all instances of 'operator error' to assess whether such incidents should be considered isolated incidents or indicative of a more systematic surrounding processes relating to Balancing Mechanism activities.
+In turn, this required System Operation staff to become familiar with new operating procedures and controls.
+Whilst these systems and processes have been in place for in excess of 3 years, they continue to be revised as the BSC is refined and changed. misunderstanding or control weakness in the system.

-We will maintain close contact with Market Operation staff at NGET and follow up all instances of 'operator error' to assess whether such incidents should be considered isolated incidents or indicative of a more systematic misunderstanding or control weakness in the system.
 We will also consider initially increasing the sample size for substantive tests until we have accumulated evidence that controls and procedures are operating consistently as required.